uc-cdis/gen3-helm/docs/otel-logs-and-traces.md

   this; only `tpl` evaluates the template.
 Note that `tpl` evaluates the whole config, so any future stage using Go-style braces, `stage.template` being the common one, would break.
 - No `labeldrop`, unlike the ArgoCD config, which makes the label limit in section 1 worse.
+- No cAdvisor scrape.
+The chart scrapes the kubelet's own `/metrics`, which carries operational counters and no per-container resource usage, so no cluster deployed from this chart reports what a pod's memory or CPU actually is - `container_memory_working_set_bytes`, `container_spec_memory_limit_bytes` and `container_cpu_usage_seconds_total` are all absent, and the `kube_state_metrics` scrape alongside it targets a `monitoring-extras-kube-state-metrics` service that this repo never creates.
+The kubelet serves cAdvisor on a second path (`/metrics/cadvisor`) reached through the same node proxy and the same service account token, so this is an added scrape rather than a longer keep list.
+  [examples/local_alloy_values.yaml](../examples/local_alloy_values.yaml) carries that scrape for local development only, inserted by `.github/scripts/regenerate_local_alloy_values.py` alongside the `loki.process` stage below.
+Moving it into `helm/alloy/values.yaml` is what would give deployed clusters the same view, and that substitution would then be dropped from the script.

 **Blocks correlation.**